 If you’ve been thinking to yourself “Is travel physical therapy right for me” then you are in the right place.
+This website covers all things teaching you how to be a traveling therapist and you found the best place to start.

 “We keep moving forward, opening new doors, and doing new things, because we’re curious and curiosity keeps leading us down new paths.” – Walt Disney